A 3D Model of a Diesel Particulate Filter

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations:

 - COMSOL Multiphysics® and

-- either the Module Chemical Reaction Engineering, Module Corrosion, Module Electrochemistry, or Module Electrodeposition
+- either the Module Battery Design, Module Chemical Reaction Engineering, Module Corrosion, Module Electrochemistry, Module Electrodeposition, or Module Fuel Cell & Electrolyzer

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Grille des Spécifications and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.